What is Docs for Health?

 If, in your assessment, your patient has missed a required court appearance due to an underlying physical or mental health condition and is at risk of facing legal punishment, this resource will help you to write a letter advocating that your patient not be penalized for missing a court date.

 Safe housing provides a stable foundation for patients to work on health-related goals.
-Without adequate housing, patients may be too preoccupied with survival to discuss longer-term health concerns.
+Without adequate housing, patients may be too preoccupied with basic survival needs to discuss longer-term health concerns.
 For patients with housing, ensuring that living arrangements are sensitive to health-related needs can be an ongoing challenge.

 If your patient is seriously ill or has a disability and is at risk of having their utilities shut-off, this form will allow you to advocate for a deferral of service termination.